athingforjaz/ruby_on_rails_basics/README.md

 - VS Code: Edit the new view
 - VS Code: Update routes at config/routes.rb
     - Lots of ways to add routes, in the tutorial you add `resources : articles` here
-    - See also Academty Twitch 11/9 & 11/10 for other ways
+    - See also Academy Twitch 11/9 & 11/10 for other ways

+Troubleshooting:
+- Does your controller have a corresponding view?
+- Do you have the right routes for your controller to show the correct view?

 ### Editing Your Controller
 - VS Code: Add functions to your controller
     - `def new` `end` is what's in the tutorial
     - Whatever other functions you want your controller to do
-    - Any "page" you want to add to your view needs at least `def function end`
+    - Any page you want to add to your view needs at least `def function end`

+Troubleshooting:
+- Are your functions extant?
+Is the syntax right (ie, right number of ends)?
+- Does the controller exist for your page?
+Does the function?

 ### Editing Your View
 - VS Code: Add HTML or whatever to the view associated with the function you added to your controller
+- Embed Ruby with plague brackets: <% here there be ruby %>

 ### Workflow Within a Controller
 - Add a function to your controller, make a view page for it, add HTML to that view page.
      - It seems like this is the basic loop here although your mileage may vary
+- Check in on your routes if you did something weird with your controller - you might need to specify what the route is for that function (for example, if you named it differently than your view).

 ### Adding a Model
 - $ rails generate model ((Name))((column:coltype))